 Vestibular therapy is a specialized form of physical therapy that assesses the symptoms of vertigo, dizziness and balance problems.
-There are many types of dizziness which have different origins and causes.
-Because of the many causes of dizziness a thorough assessment must be completed including: a review of the symptoms, the behavior and the history of how the dizziness developed.
+There are many types of dizziness that have different origins and causes.
+Because of the many causes of dizziness, a thorough assessment must be completed including: a review of the symptoms, the behavior and the history of how the dizziness developed.

 You may also be experiencing ear pressure or ringing, nausea, vomiting, double vision, headaches and extreme sensitivity to light and sound and head movements.

 It is important to undergo an assessment with a trained professional early on to rule out any serious pathology.
 Your doctor and physiotherapist will be able to advise you if any further medical investigation is required.
 Most cases are benign.
 This means that the condition is not serious and will likely resolve fully with treatment.